 The Cornell Research community—faculty, students, alumni, funders, and partners—produces results that truly matter in applied and basic research and scholarship.
 These results address societal concerns, enrich lives, and advance the economy.
 Cornell University is deeply committed to the transfer of knowledge and discoveries, commercialization, sustainable economic development and job creation, all of which work together to improve the quality of life for people and communities spanning the globe.
 Cornell’s Research Serves the Region and Beyond: Small Business Developmentprovides a sampling of how Cornell technology is transferred through the development of small businesses.
-See also the Cornell Economic Impact website.
+See also the Cornell Economic Impact and Entrepreneurship website.

 Growing up in Anaheim, California, Kayla Nguyen’s passion for physics stemmed from an enduring love for surfing and the technical aspects of skateboarding.
 “While working at a skate shop during my high school years, I would often disassemble and modify skateboards.
 I eventually developed a knack for tweaking all kinds of machines around me, trying to understand and improve them.
 I like to think that my love for science and invention today is a consequence of the hours I spent plugging away at skateboards in Anaheim.”